Wildfire west of HilliardWildfire west of Hilliard

 Clay County opened a call center Monday morning for questions about the fires — 877-252-9362.
 If it’s an emergency, call 911.

-Four fires were reported in Putnam County, including a 1,000-acre fire known as the Railroad Complex blaze northeast of U.S. 17 and north of Bostwick that was only about 5% contained as of Monday morning, the forest service said.
+Four fires were reported in Putnam County, including a 1,000-acre fire known as the Railroad Complex blaze northeast of U.S. 17 and north of Bostwick that was only about 5% contained as of Monday evening, the forest service said.

 A 500-acre fire just southeast of the Railroad Complex fire, near Millican Road, is 70% contained, while a 106-acre fire just north of the Rodman area is 80% contained.
 And a 325-acre wildfire west of Keuka is 85% contained, the forest service said.